kutsan/zsh-system-clipboard/README.md

 #### Visual mode

-You need to select some text first **when ZLE's visual mode** to use those keys.
+You need to select some text first with ZLE's visual mode to use those keys. _You may want to set the color to see visual selection better with `typeset -g zle_highlight=(region:bg=yellow)`._

 - <kbd>y</kbd> Copy selected text to clipboard.
 - <kbd>x</kbd> Cut and send to clipboard.

 > More keys will be added.
-Feel free to file a issue.
+Feel free to file an issue.

 ## Options